wtsi-hgi/docker-baton/README.md

 ### Using with a containerised instance of iRODS
 The [only official iRODs server Docker image](https://hub.docker.com/r/irods/icat/) is for iRODs version 4.0.3.
-However, the [iRODs version 3.3.1 server Docker image](https://hub.docker.com/r/agaveapi/irods/) created by [agaveapi](https://hub.docker.com/u/agaveapi/) can be used.
+However, this [iRODs version 3.3.1 server Docker image](https://hub.docker.com/r/mercury/icat/) can be used.
 ```bash
 docker run -d -p 1247:1247 --name=irods3.3.1 agaveapi/irods:3.3.1
 ```